Feodor0090/nmania/README.md

 If the game is too laggy even with flat skinning and without sounds, there is likely something wrong with your device, _WORKSFORME_.

+### Rich skinning structure
+It's written inside the game.
+You can also explore a [template](/info/richSkinTemplate.zip).

+### Language setting
+To apply a localization, pack your files into jar under names `CATEGORY_LANG.txt` as english files named.
+In game settings, enter the `LANG` postfix.
+Refer to source code if it doesn't work.

+### Flush rate troubles
+Default HUD rendering requires 3 flushes in a game frame.
+This can limit FPS to 20 or even 16 on some devices.
+Try to enable `fullscreen flush`.
+Now there will be 1 flush in 1 frame, but yeah, the whole screen.
+Still bad?
+Disable HUD at all (`draw counters`) (don't forget to disable `fullscreen flush` too!).
+Now you will have 1 partial flush in 1 frame.
+This should be enough.
+And yeah, buy a normal device like E5 (:

 ## Manual building
 Find a SDK for your device, install it.
 Look for futher instructions in it's documentation (you want to package a `MIDlet suite`).